rogerHuntGauntlet/cco-gauntletv2/Ephors/a.md

 **Project Summary**
 The Chief Cognitive Officer (CCO) is an innovative tool designed for vibe coders who seek to streamline their workflow, enhance meeting productivity, and automate note-taking.
 By integrating a Zoom widget, the CCO provides real-time meeting management tips to help vibe coders close deals.
 Post-meeting, the CCO generates comprehensive meeting notes, a Product Requirements Document (PRD), and even initializes a code repository.
 The platform allows users to train their CCO by integrating various data sources, such as Google Drive, Dropbox, Twitter, email, and calendar.
-Additionally, the CCO enables clients to find and hire suitable vibe coders for their projects by interviewing and evaluating "second brains" through the platform.
+Additionally, the CCO enables clients to find and hire suitable vibe coders for their projects by interviewing and evaluating "Chief Cognitive Officers" through the platform.

 **User Stories**